acmucsd/Element.AI/README.md

 - `-v`&emsp;Verbose Level (0 = silent, 1 = errors, 2 = warnings, 3 = info)
 - `-s`&emsp;Seeds the environment.
 Useful for testing edge cases.
 - `--render`&emsp;Turns on rendering.
 NOTE: purposefully slows down running so that the user can keep up visually.

+## Evaluation
+During the competition when submissions are open, we will run a live, trueskill ranked leaderboard that uses every team's latest verified submission.
+After 6:30PM we will use the leaderboard to seed a double elimination knockout bracket and crown winners based on the results of that.

 ## Documentation